 Today’s industries are seeking creative ways of improving career readiness.
-They’re witnessing more students leave high school without knowing what is next, or how to navigate college or training.
-Many students have access to immersive tech, and industries are invested in using it to help them navigate their career.
+They’re witnessing more students leaving high school without knowing what is next, or how to navigate college or training.
+Many students have access to immersive tech, and industries are invested in using it to help them students navigate their careers.
 In this Challenge, you’ll address the question:

-How can high school students use cutting-edge tech (e.g., AR,VR, XR & AI) to explore and choose their best fit career and/or training path (college or technical program)?
+How can high school students use cutting-edge tech (e.g., AR,VR, XR, or AI) to explore and choose their best fit career and/or training path (college or technical program)?

 It's time to get creative and CREATE a prototype of your idea.
 This is what you'll use to explain your awesome solution!
 By the end of the Create phase, you should be able to: